QMeqGR/qm-maxima/README.txt

 (email: majzoube-at-umsystem.edu), with help from Maxima developers Robert Dodier and Barton Willis.

-This purpose of this package is to provide computational tools for solving quantum mechanics problems in a finite-dimensional Hilbert space.
+The purpose of this package is to provide computational tools for solving quantum mechanics problems in a finite-dimensional Hilbert space.
 It was written with students in mind as well as practitioners, and is appropriate for upper-level undergraduate quantum mechanics at